afrendeiro/pipelines/README.md

 Good to go!

 # Dependencies
-It uses the following software, which is available in the cluster:
+It uses the following software, which is available in the CeMM cluster:
 - Fastqc
 - Piccard tools
 - Bowtie2